t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Missing values

 The prepared data set contains now 2128 municipalities for which we have the voter turnout for 2023.
-Acceptable, considering that Switzerland had 2136 municipalities as of January 1, 2023.
 Unfortunately, we are facing missing values among the input variables.
 Two examples:

 | Input variable                  | Number of missing values    | Number of non-missing values   | Total    |
 | ------------------------------- | --------------------------- | ------------------------------ | -------- |